flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins-setup-guide/documents-plugin-setup/documents-plugin-setup.md

 * `APPLICATION_FILE_STORAGE_S3_SECRET_KEY`: The secret key for the S3-compatible server.
 * `APPLICATION_FILE_STORAGE_S3_BUCKET_PREFIX`: The prefix to use for S3 bucket names.
 * `APPLICATION_FILESTORAGE_PARTITIONSTRATEGY`: Set the partition strategy for file storage.
 Use `NONE` to save documents in `minio/amazon-s3` as before, with a bucket for each process instance.
 Use `PROCESS_DATE` to save documents in a single bucket with a subfolder structure, for example: `bucket/2022/2022-07-04/process-id-xxxx/customer-id/file.pdf`.
+* `APPLICATION_FILE_STORAGE_S3_TEMP_BUCKET` - Upon file upload, the initial destination is a sandbox, from which it is subsequently transferred to the designated bucket.

 :::info
 Make sure to follow the recommended [bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) when choosing the bucket prefix name.